ibearye/multipart-uploader/README.md

 look `./examle` folder.
 The web-side demo is base on VUE.

-> ❗️❗️❗️Do not use the example code for you upload service❗️❗️❗️
+> Do not use the example code for you upload service❗️❗️❗️
+>
-> ❗️❗️❗️The example is only for dev-test, there are a lot of problems in demo-code.❗️❗️❗️
+> The example is only for dev-test, there are a lot of problems in demo-code.❗️❗️❗️